Oakley Mod5 MIPS Review

 Our Analysis and Test Results

 The MOD 5 MIPS works hard to be groundbreaking, and in most instances, it succeeds.
-It's top of the line, innovative headwear with some truly interesting features.
+It is top-of-the-line, innovative headwear with some truly interesting features.

-The fit of the MOD 5 MIPS is snug, and comfortably so.
-The earpads are cupped, with a thick layer of padding around the edges so your ears feel more cocooned than smashed once you buckle the chin strap.
-We didn't find quite the loud wind-tunnel roar that the Giro put out.
+The fit of the MOD 5 MIPS is snug but comfortably so.
+The earpads are cupped with a thick layer of padding around the edges, so your ears feel more cocooned than smashed when you buckle the chin strap.
+We didn't find quite the loud wind-tunnel roar that [plagues some other models.

-The chin strap padding is fairly standard and the buckle is the more modern Fidlock, a magnetic connector that cyclists will find oddly similar to clipless pedals.
+The chin strap padding is relatively standard, and the buckle is the more modern Fidlock, a magnetic connector that is becoming more common.
 You can personalize the inner fit of the helmet with the Boa Fit system, essentially a click wheel at the back of the helmet that tightens or loosens the inner liner for a more specific fit.
 Most of our top helmets employ a similar feature.
 Oakley's version, while effective, seems to cinch more at the back of the head than a more complete and uniform tightening.
-The fit is still fine, it's just noticeable that the cinching is very much geared toward the back.
+The fit is still OK; it's just noticeable that the cinching is very much geared toward the back.

-Oakley's integrated venting system (more below) doesn't have a plethora of open vents and of the ones it does have, the two on the top can be closed when the temperature drops and the two on the back are aerodynamically designed so that cold air penetration will be minimized when traveling forward/downhill.
+Oakley's integrated venting system (more below) doesn't have a plethora of open vents.
+Of the ones it does have, the two on the top can be closed when the temperature drops, and the two on the back are aerodynamically designed to minimize the cold air that can penetrate when traveling forward/downhill.
 We did find that the ear pads could be a bit drafty on a cold day.
 Not enough to send you into the lodge for hot chocolate every other run, but certainly noticeable.
-It's certainly still a warm helmet, but if you're prone to cold ears, or live in the a seriously arctic environment, consider wearing a balaclava or thin beanie to up the warmth.
+It's still a warm helmet, but if you're prone to cold ears or live in a seriously arctic environment, consider wearing a balaclava or thin beanie to up the warmth.

 It's a novel and somewhat out-there idea, and for the most part, it works.
-We didn't have any fog issues in testing the MOD 5 and when we took it out on a fairly warm day, we didn't come back in looking like we just finished the Bermuda Marathon.
+We didn't have any fog issues in testing the MOD 5, and when we took it out on a reasonably warm day, we didn't come back in looking like we just finished the Bermuda Marathon.
 It's certainly not the most ventilated helmet we tested, but it's not bad.
-On those uber-warm spring days you might get a little sweaty, but beyond that, you should be fine.
+On those uber-warm spring days, you might get a little sweaty, but beyond that, you should be fine.

-This is really the biggest drawback to the MOD 5 MIPS.
+Weight is the biggest drawback to the MOD 5 MIPS.
 At a husky 21.6 ounces, it's one of the heavier helmets we tested.
-On one hand, the majority of resort skiers won't really notice the weight.
+On the one hand, most resort skiers won't really notice the weight.
 If you're of reasonable build and spend the majority of your days riding lifts and then letting gravity do its thing, it's unlikely the heft of the MOD 5 MIPS is going to be a dealbreaker for you.
-However, if you have a smaller body build, frequently find yourself shopping for clothes in the petite section, or spend significant time going uphill under your own power, you should probably give this helmet a test run at your local retailer before going all in on a $240 top weight.
+However, if you have a smaller body build, frequently find yourself shopping for clothes in the petite section, or spend significant time going uphill under your own power, you should probably give this helmet a test run at your local retailer before going all-in on a $240 lid.

-This is an area that is going to make a great many people true believers in the MOD 5 MIPS.
-Gone are the days when you have to match up your goggles and helmet to make sure they fit well together — no more matchmaking.
+This area will make a great many people true believers in the MOD 5 MIPS.
+Gone are the days when you have to match up your goggles and helmet beforehand to make sure they fit well together — no more matchmaking.
 Oakley's patented Modular Brim System allows you to swap out the brim for one that fits your goggles the best.
-The helmet comes with two separate, removable and interchangeable brims, one for smaller goggles, one for larger.
+The helmet comes with two separate, removable, and interchangeable brims, one for smaller goggles and one for larger.
 Changing the brims out takes a couple of minutes and a small screwdriver.
-The hope is that the brim can be adjusted to create a smooth seal with the underside of the brim to maximize the effect of the ventilation system (described above).
+The hope is that you can adjust the brim to create a smooth seal with the underside of the brim to maximize the effect of the ventilation system (described above).
 Of course, it also just makes you look more like the local pro too, so there's that.
 In short, it works.
-It's a small, but potentially crucial feature that improves this helmet's functionality.
+It's a small but potentially crucial feature that improves this helmet's functionality.

-The MOD 5 MIPS has a very modern, space-age look to it.
+The MOD 5 MIPS has a very modern, space-age look.
 It fits with many of Oakley's futuristic designs.
 It's a ski helmet with a little bit of jet plane mixed in for good measure.
-The only small downside, at least to our sense of style, is that the brim, while wholly functional, does make the MOD 5 MIPS look a little bit like Erik Estrada's old helmet from CHiPs.
-But, hey, it was a popular show and as we recall, Estrada was quite the catch in that helmet.
-All that being said, the overall design is clean, smooth, and definitely slick.
+The only minor downside, at least to our sense of style, is that the brim, while wholly functional, does make the MOD 5 MIPS look a little bit like Erik Estrada's old helmet from CHiPs.
+But, hey, it was a popular show, and as we recall, Estrada was quite the catch in that helmet.
+All that said, the overall design is clean, smooth, and definitely slick.

-The value in the MOD 5 MIPS is in the new technology.
-You know how the latest, greatest cell phone, or laptop, or other techy gadgets always seem to cost an arm and a leg?
-There's a little bit of that same principle in play here too.
+You know how the latest, greatest cell phone, laptop, or other techy gadgets always seem to cost an arm and a leg?
+There's a little bit of that same principle in play in the MOD5.
 That's not to say it's a bad value, just that you're paying, in some part, to be the first.
-The MOD 5 MIPS has a ton of great features and a number of truly unique ones to boot, so you're unlikely to be disappointed in your purchase, but at $240, this isn't the kind of helmet you buy for your one weekend trip of the year.
+The MOD 5 MIPS has a ton of great features and several genuinely unique ones to boot, so you're unlikely to be disappointed in this snazzy helmet.
+But at $240, this isn't the kind of helmet you buy for your one weekend trip of the year.
 We recommend it to those more concerned about comfort, convenience, and goggle compatibility than anything else.